AndreasKlausen/Text_Analysing_Using_VBA-/README.md

 ![Figure 2: Excel Transfer](https://github.com/AndreasKlausen/Text_Analysing_Using_VBA-/blob/main/excel%201.png)

 Now you can use our little tool to assigne the content of the text fields to diffenernt categories.
-Please download the Excel file "TextAnalysis_v_1_0_with example".
+Please download the Excel file "TextAnalysis_using_VBA_v_1_0_with example.xlsm".
 Open the file.
 Maybe you have to allow editing because of the VBA-routine inside the file.
 Inside the file you will see four spreadsheats:
 1. "START": Here you will find the button to start the analyse